pw4rn3r/ECE382/labs/lab3/index.md

 Line 7: <br>

 ### Communicate with the LCD
-The following code sends one byte (either data or command) to the TM022HDH26 display using its 8-bit protocol.
+The following code (lines 290 - 330) sends one byte (either data or command) to the TM022HDH26 display using its 8-bit protocol.

 ```
 ;-------------------------------------------------------------------------------